microsoft/AcademicContent/Workshop/16. Cognitive Toolkit/Microsoft Cognitive Toolkit HOL.md

 <a name="Overview"></a>
 ## Overview ##

-The [Microsoft Cognitive Toolkit](https://www.microsoft.com/en-us/research/product/cognitive-toolkit/), formerly known as the Cognitive Network Toolkit (CNTK), is a powerful set of free and open-source tools for developing deep-learning applications.
+The [Microsoft Cognitive Toolkit](https://www.microsoft.com/en-us/research/product/cognitive-toolkit/), also known as the Computational Network Toolkit (CNTK), is a powerful set of free and open-source tools for developing deep-learning applications.
 It was initially developed by computer scientists at Microsoft to aid in their own research, and was later adopted by Bing and other product groups as well as by Microsoft customers.
 It can run on a single machine with a single CPU, or scale efficiently across multiple machines with multiple CPUs and NVIDIA GPUs, including Azure's [GPU offering](https://azure.microsoft.com/en-us/blog/azure-n-series-preview-availability/).
 The Microsoft Cognitive Toolkit supports C++ and Python and includes a number of libraries and utilities for speech, image, language, and video recognition and many examples of how to use them.
 For more information on its history, its uses, and its capabilities, see https://blogs.microsoft.com/next/2016/10/25/microsoft-releases-beta-microsoft-cognitive-toolkit-deep-learning-advances.

 The toolkit centers around machine learning with [neural networks](https://en.wikipedia.org/wiki/Artificial_neural_network).
 Machine learning enables computers to discern patterns in data that are difficult to identify algorithmically.
 Imagine trying to write an algorithm to identify images containing cats.
 The algorithm might scan the image looking for features characteristic of cats such as pointed ears, whiskers, and slit pupils, but identifying those features by examining individual pixels would be difficult.
 By contrast, a machine-learning model trained with thousands of cat images could "learn" to identify cats from patterns in the data without explicitly understanding what those patterns represent.
-Machine learning touches lives every day and is widely used in industry to flag fraudulent credit-card transactions, generate online shopping recommendations, perform optical character recognition, and more.
+Machine learning touches lives every day and is widely used in industry to flag fraudulent credit-card transactions, generate online shopping recommendations, and more.

 ![Features of Cats](Images/cats.jpg)

 _Features of cats (image: Wikimedia Commons)_

-When used for image processing, neural networks begin by decomposing an input image into regions as illustrated in the images above.
+When used for image processing, neural networks begin by decomposing an input image into regions as illustrated above.
 These regions constitute a series of *input nodes* in a neural network.
 These nodes are connected to many *hidden nodes* via probabilistic edges.
 Each input region is assigned a value, which is mathematically generated from the probability of an edge combined with input from other nodes.
 Signals from these nodes feed into other nodes and traverse the network until they reach an *output node*.
 If the destination output node meets a specified probability threshold, then the image is identified as one matching the input criteria.

 ![Neural Network](Images/neural-network.png)

 _Neural network (image: Wikimedia Commons)_

 Neural networks are trained with one set of inputs and then tested with another set of inputs.
-Handwriting recognition is one of the common applications for neural networks.
+Handwriting recognition is one of the common applications, especially neural networks mimc the behavior of the human brain.
 Handwriting is usually unique to an individual, but there are common characteristics of written characters that can be detected in images.

 The [MNIST datasbase](https://en.wikipedia.org/wiki/MNIST_database) is a popular dataset for training and evaluating handwriting-recognition models.
 The database contains 60,000 images of the digits 0 through 9 drawn by high school students.
 It also includes a set of 10,000 test images.
 A number of scholarly papers have been published using this dataset, each seeking to optimize neural networks to produce more positives and fewer errors when identifying characters.
 Models built around the MNIST database frequently divide each image into regions and feed them into a neural network for processing.
 For a more in-depth explanation of machine learning, particularly as it relates to MNIST, check out http://neuralnetworksanddeeplearning.com/chap1.html.